PrincetonUniversity/software_testing/01_overview/README.md

 #### *Inspire confidence*

-By writing a test suite you will have confidence that at least all the test will run.
-Running the test suite is usually the first thing to do when a bug is found.
+If your test suite executes successfully then you will have more confidence in your code.

 #### *Promotes writing proper code*

 If you can't write tests for your code then the structure and design choices of the code are probably poor.
-An example is a lengthy routine that writes to STDOUT and returns nothing.

 #### *A test suite makes debugging easier*

 If you have a battery of tests for a certain piece of code then when a bug arises you can run the test suite to rule out potential problems.
+Running the test suite is usually the first thing to do when a bug is found.

 #### *Version control is different than a test suite*

 While version control provides a record of all the states of the code and the changes made, it does not help with mistakes.
-A test suite can be used to identify mistakes introduces in the code base.
+A test suite can be used to identify mistakes in the codebase.

 # Terminology